 About this course

-The MSc International Business with Data Analytics consists of eight taught modules, Global Business in Context, International Finance, International Marketing, The Digital Landscape, Data Analytics for International Business, Global Strategy, Applied Research Methods, and International Entrepreneurship, and either a Dissertation or an Applied Research Project.
-Successful completion of the eight taught modules, will allow you to acquire mastery of both the macro and micro contexts of international business with keener focus on e-business and data analytics.
+The MSc International Business with Data Analytics consists of eight taught modules: Global Business in Context, International Finance, Global Marketing & Sales Development, The Digital Landscape, Data Analytics for International Business, Global Strategy Development & Implementation, International Business Research Methods, and International Entrepreneurship, and either a Dissertation or an Applied Research Project.
+Successful completion of the eight taught modules will allow you to acquire mastery of both the macro and micro contexts of international business with a keener focus on e-business and data analytics.

 Your final piece of work, either the Dissertation or Research Project, offers you the opportunity to investigate an area of data analytics relevant to international business.
 The Masters Dissertation option, provides the opportunity to conceive, design and satisfactorily implement a substantial research project within the broad subject area of international business, whilst the Applied Research Project option enables students to apply the theoretical concepts encountered on the MSc International Business with Data Analytics programme to an international business matter.

 You will be taught using a wide variety of teaching methods across the modules including lectures and seminars.
 Typically, you will have 12-14 hours of contact time per week.
 In addition to your time in class, you will also be expected to engage in approximately 38 hours of self-study time per week.

 You will have access to Blackboard, our online learning environment, where you can access module resources and reading lists that will assist your preparation for classes and self-study.

 Each module is assessed by coursework only (may include class tests).